 Kingsmead Quarry, Horton

-Investigations at Kingsmead Quarry, Horton, Berkshire, have revealed a complex archaeological landscape and that people had used the area since the end of the last Ice Age, a period of over 12,000 years.
+Investigations at Kingsmead Quarry, Horton, Berkshire, have revealed a complex archaeological landscape and evidence that people had used the area since the end of the last Ice Age, a period of over 12,000 years.

 Rivers have always been important for settlement, as a source of water and as a means of transport and communication.
 This site lies on a floodplain and the River Thames, which would have had more channels than today, may once have crossed the southern part of the site.
 This would help explain why people have used and occupied this area for so many years.